-Figure 7: A ballot with added stickers on the side.
+Fig. 4.
+A ballot with added stickers on the side.
 The nonstick paper makes it easier to peel them out, and the indicators next to them allow voters to quickly check which races they haven't voted on yet.

-Another option would be to print the ballot on a two layer paper; with the top layer being a sticker that can be removed from the bottom layer.
+A variation of the feedback stickers is to print the ballot on a two layer paper; with the top layer being a sticker that can be removed from the bottom layer.
 The ballot is printed so that each sticker is printed adjacent to the corresponding race, with as many stickers as allowed selections for that race.
 The voters peel one off for each race, and sticks it next to the candidate of their choice.

-The voter can remove the gutters with unused stickers or put any unused sticker in a designated place at the end of the ballot to ensure that any undervote is intentional12.
+The voter can remove the gutters with unused stickers or put any unused sticker in a designated place at the end of the ballot to ensure that any undervote is intentional11.

-Stickers can be made compatible with write-in candidates in multiple ways, the simplest corresponding to leaving two spaces: for the candidate's name, and for the sticker next to it (to ensure that all stickers are used).
+Stickers can be made compatible with write-in candidates a simple example includes leaving two spaces: for the candidate's name, and for the sticker next to it (to ensure that all stickers are used).